 According to Nylon Magazine, eating a pizza is a form of self-care.
 (I think I might have actually been tempted to buy the shirt they're selling above if they had spelled "peace" as "piece.")

 I recently spoke to my friend John about what self-care means to him.
 He said that he mostly uses it as an excuse to buy things for himself.
 More specifically, he thinks of it as self-care when he uses money to reduce stress or make his life easier.
 For him, buying a new pair of jeans wouldn't be self-care, however buying a new pillow that would help him sleep better would be.
 In some cases, self-care is evoked in the same context as the phrase treat yo' self, which was famously used on the show Parks and Recreation.

 Clearly self-care, as a concept, exists on spectrum.
 All the uses I've seen so far fall somewhere between Audre Lorde and marketing jargon.
 As the term self-care becomes more widespread, will that impact its current senses?
 Will self-care lose its political connotations if more and more brands adopt this terminology to sell products?

-I personally don't use the term self-care, but I'm glad it exists.
-It's a powerful thing for those who are marginalized, who feel their very existence is at odds with the power structure of our society, to take time to do kind things for themselves.
-If eight letters strung together can help people do that, then as far as I'm concerned, it's a vital part of our language.
+I personally hope the more earnest sense of self-care thrives in English.
+It's a powerful thing for those who are marginalized, who feel their very existence is at odds with the power structure of society, to take time to do kind things for themselves.